 Lecture 2: Lazaridou et al (2017) on multi-agent emergence of natural language.
 Slides

 Practical: Solving the OpenAI gym ‘frozen lake’ puzzle: https://github.com/simoninithomas/Deep_reinforcement_learning_Course/blob/master/Q%20learning/Q%20Learning%20with%20FrozenLake.ipynb.

 May 21/22/24 ML and small data

-Practical: Play with the Herbelot & Baroni implementation.
+Practical: Play with the Herbelot & Baroni implementation of addition model.
 Use it on new ‘tiny’ data (one sentence only!)

 Exam information: what should you know?

 NB: if you don’t have a background in maths / engineering, don’t try to memorise all the equations!
 Just understand what they do and be able to explain it in words.

 - Describe an NLP pipeline, including data production, dataset split, model construction and evaluation.